s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 ## 18-The Kuramoto Conjecture

-The Kuramoto conjecture states that when the coupling constant exceeds a critical point K_c, rhythms suddenly begin to synchronize.
+The Kuramoto conjecture states that when the coupling constant exceeds a critical point K sub c, rhythms suddenly begin to synchronize.

-It's like water suddenly turning to ice at 0°C. The system's properties change qualitatively at the critical point.
+It's like water suddenly turning to ice at 0 degrees Celsius.
+The system's properties change qualitatively at the critical point.

-The critical point K_c is expressed by the equation shown on the slide.
+The critical point K sub c is expressed by the equation shown on the slide.

-Where g(ω) is the distribution function of angular velocities, and g(0) is the value of this function when ω=0.
+Where g of omega is the distribution function of angular velocities, and g of 0 is the value of this function when omega equals 0.

 ## 19-Calculating the Critical Point